Understanding Severe Joint Pain

-- Steroid injections are like a high dose of Motrin inside the joint.
+- Steroid injections, like a SI Joint Injection, are like a high dose of Motrin inside the joint.
 Injections are lubricants but are not a cure.
 You still have arthritis, but as long as it doesn't bother you and you can do what you want, you don't need surgery.

 However, if these non-surgical treatments do not work and your joints still bother you, you're a candidate for joint surgery.

 If someone has tried all non-surgical treatments and doesn’t want joint replacement surgery, they will still have pain.
 This pain will most likely prevent them from participating in life events and cause them to be less active.